riteshpandey2024-cyber/InfoSec/README.md

 <br>

 The **Full Data Table** presents every scored threat in a single structured view, showing all six risk model parameters — Likelihood (L), Asset Value (V), Control Mitigation % (CM), Uncertainty (U), computed Risk Score, and Risk Level — for all 25 threats in ranked order.
-Each row is color-coded by risk tier in the Level column, and the Score column uses the tier color for the numeric value to make severity immediately readable.
-The table is the raw data layer beneath all six visualizations — every bar height, pie slice, scatter point, and heatmap row ultimately derives from the parameters visible here.
+Each row is colour-coded by risk tier in the Level column, and the Score column uses the tier colour for the numeric value to make severity immediately readable.
+The table is the raw data layer beneath all six visualisations — every bar height, pie slice, scatter point, and heatmap row ultimately derives from the parameters visible here.
 Readers who want to verify or challenge a ranking can do so directly from this table using the formula shown in the header: `Risk Score = (L × V × (1 − CM%)) + U`.
 The full dataset in machine-readable form is also available in `ranked_data.json` and in Sheet 2 of `InfoSec_Threats_Dataset.xlsx`.

 ---